 If you want to dry the air in the bathroom, you cannot place your portable dehumidifier too far.
 Remember, the unit draws moist air into itself, passes it over the coils to condense it and then the fans whip the dry air out through the vents.

-The water collects into the dehumidifier bucket so that you can empty it when full.
+The water collects in the dehumidifier bucket so that you can empty it when it is full.
 It is important to place the unit right inside the room that you want to dehumidify.
 If not, you can place it in the doorway of that room.

 The closer the unit is to the source of the humidity, the more effective it will be in its job.
 If you want to dry the air in the basement, take the dehumidifier there.

 To dry the air in the kitchen after a steamy cooking session, take the dehumidifier inside the kitchen or in the doorway.